nizwant/cloud_computing_project/README.md

 ### Unanswered questions

 - do we need to implement authorization/authentication
-- https or http is fine
 - rate limiting
-- monitoring
-- how should we handle errors

 ### What already has been done

 - [x] create a repository
-- [x] create a basic structure of the project
+- [x] create a basic structure for the project
 - [x] plan the architecture of the project
 - [x] write a module that takes a song name and artist and returns a list of videos from YouTube
 - [x] create a script that downloads songs from YouTube
-- [x] develop a algorithm that creates a fingerprint from the audio file
+- [x] develop an algorithm that creates a fingerprint from the audio file
 - [x] test the algorithm on a few songs recorded by our phones
 - [ ] CI/CD
 - [ ] write a terraform script that creates all the necessary resources in GCP